 Meet our doctor :

-Dr. Myers lives in Springdale with his wife Martha Ellen and their son Jake, born August 18th, 2004.
+Dr. Myers lives in Springdale with his wife Martha Ellen and their sons Jake, and Sam.
 He is a 2001 graduate of Southern College of Optometry in Memphis, Tennessee.
 Dr. Myers was raised in Huntington, West Virginia where he attended Ceredo-Kenova High School.
-He earned a Bachelor’s Degree in Biology from West Virginia University and attended graduate school at Marshall University.
+He earned a Bachelor's Degree in Biology from West Virginia University and attended graduate school at Marshall University.
 He and Martha Ellen were married in her hometown of Pocahontas, Arkansas in June of 2001.
 They moved to Springdale in July of 2001.

-Professionally, Dr. Myers is a member of the Arkansas Optometric Association and the American Optometric Association.
-His community involvement includes membership and participation in the Springdale Rotary Club, the First United Methodist Church of Springdale, and he serves on the board for the Economic Opportunity Agency of Washington County.
+Professionally, Dr. Myers has been a member of the Arkansas Optometric Association and the American Optometric Association.
+His past community involvement includes membership and participation in the Springdale Rotary Club and coaching youth basketball for 10 years.
+He attends First United Methodist Church of Springdale, and he served on the board for the Economic Opportunity Agency of Washington County for approximately 10 years.
+Dr. Myers loves to travel with his family and friends.
+He is an average/avid golfer and enjoys the lake.
+He is very thankful for the many friendships he has developed over the years with his patients.